Magistrates Courts of Queensland: Procedure

+Proceedings must be brought to within the district or division where the alleged offending or conduct occurred.

 Those present at court typically include the magistrate, police prosecutor, defendant, plaintiff and witnesses for either party.
-It is a condition that those who enter the court bow to the Queensland Coat of Arms, situated behind the Bench, upon entry.
+It is a condition that those who enter the court bow to the Queensland Coat of Arms, situated behind the bench, upon entry.
 Plaintiffs, defendants, their counsel and witnesses must rise when they wish to address the bench or when addressed by the magistrate.

 Members of the media and general public are allowed into the courtroom, except where a party to the proceedings is under 18 in which case the court becomes a child court and the media and public will only have restricted access to the court.